SoccerNet/sn-gamestate/README.md

 ```

 > [!NOTE]
-> If you are using Pycharm, we suggest creating a single project with `soccernet` as root directory.
+> If you are using an IDE (like PyCharm or VS Code), we suggest creating a single project with `soccernet` as root directory.

 ### Install using Poetry
 1. Install poetry : https://python-poetry.org/docs/#installing-with-the-official-installer